 - Pain and suffering.
 Accidents can cause both immediate and lasting emotional and psychological harm for victims.
 You deserve to be compensated financially for the pain and suffering you have endured as the result of someone else’s negligence.

-Compensable Single Vehicle Accidents
+Compensable Single Car Accidents

 Many drivers involved in single vehicle accidents assume they can’t seek compensation.
 But the fact is that, in many cases, compensation may be available.